AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Explicit connection between AI initiatives and business objectives

-• Clear thinking about your road map and ultimate outcomes
+• Clear thinking about your roadmap and ultimate outcomes

 • Understanding of how AI capabilities affect your competitive position